 - “Qualified persons” must work be performed by members of regulated professional associations,

 - Demand-side legislation must ensure that it uses an appropriate term to describe the categories of qualified persons authorized to perform the work in question.

 - Government must ensure that engineering regulators are engaged in all aspects of demand-side legislation.

 - Government must retain engineering licence holders to evaluate and oversee engineering work being performed pursuant to demand-side legislation.

 - Government should consider adopting standards of disclosure for demand-side legislation work.

 The hope in articulating these recommendations is that they will be used by governments and any other parties involved in the contemplation, development, and implementation of demand-side legislation that authorizes qualified persons to perform various tasks and duties, which may include the practice of engineering.

-To read the white paper in full, as well as other documents developed by the Qualifications Board, you can visit the National Engineering Guidelines and White Papers page at engineerscanada.ca.
+To read the white paper in full, as well as other documents developed by the Qualifications Board, you can visit the National Engineering Guidelines and Engineers Canada papers page at engineerscanada.ca.